pmean/build-website/text/04/Rates.md

 ![rate04.gif not found.](../../../web/images/04/Rates02.png)

-It\'s a bit surprising, perhaps, but the denominators of the two rates play no part in determining the variability of the confidence interval.
+It's a bit surprising, perhaps, but the denominators of the two rates play no part in determining the variability of the confidence interval.
 Accumulating 100 patient years of data and counting 20 events is no different than accumulating 100,000 patient years of data and counting 20 events.

-Here\'s a conceptual framework for the comparison of two proportions:
+Here's a conceptual framework for the comparison of two proportions:

 ![rate01.gif not found.](../../../web/images/04/Rates03.png)